 Combining the power of HYFT™, indexing, exact matching and our proprietary algorithms, Retrieve & Relate is a truly user-centric, multilevel omics research platform that enables you to home in on the knowledge and insights that are most relevant to your ambitions.
 We believe that we have built a revolutionary platform with the potential to disrupt genomics and yet be as simple to use as Google search.

 We have also created a detailed walkthrough on the power, flexibility and versatility of the BioStrand R&R solution.
-And you can take the Google of genetics for a spin here.
+And you can take the Google of genetics for a spin on the trial page.